-Unfortunately, that’s what happens to some people who fail to insure their property.
-Homeowners policies are relatively inexpensive for the coverage they provide, so there is no reason not to own one.
+That’s what happens to some people who fail to insure their property.
+Homeowners insurance policies are relatively inexpensive for the coverage they provide, so there is little reason not to have one.

-These policies pay to rebuild your house in the event of a total loss, such as from a fire.
-They also generally give you the funding to repair storm damage and vandalism, and will likely pony up the dollars needed for temporary housing in the event you can’t stay in your home during repairs.
+These policies typically pay to rebuild your house in the event of a total loss, such as from a fire.
+They also generally give you the funding to repair storm damage and vandalism.

 However, don’t expect your policy to cover damage from flooding.
 You’ll need a separate policy for that.

-If you’re renting, don’t think your landlord’s homeowners policy will pay for your stuff.
+If you’re renting, don’t think your landlord’s insurance policy will pay for your stuff.
 Instead, cover yourself with some cheap renters insurance.

 6. Auto insurance

-A car may be your most valuable asset aside from your home.
+Aside from your home, your car may be your most valuable asset.

-While many states require you to carry at least a minimal level of coverage, you may want to consider more, depending on your assets and income.
-See “How Much Car Insurance Should You Buy?” from partner site CarInsurance.com.
+While many states require you to carry at least a minimal level of coverage, you may want to consider getting additional car insurance coverage, depending on your assets and income.

 7. Disability insurance

 Disability insurance provides money in the event you are unable to work for an extended period of time.
-The details may vary by policy, but most generally provide payments equal to 60 percent of your pre-disability earnings, according to legal site Nolo.
+The details may vary by insurer and policy, but most generally provide payments equal to 50 to 80 percent of your pre-disability earnings, according to legal site Nolo.

 If you’re on the fence about whether to buy disability insurance, consider whether you have a big enough emergency fund to pay the bills if you are unable to work.
-Social Security disability payments provide benefits if you are unable to work due to a medical condition that is expected to last at least one year or result in death.
-But even if you’re approved, there is a six-month waiting period before benefits begin.
+Social Security disability benefits provide payments if you are unable to work due to a medical condition that is expected to last at least one year or result in death.
+But even if you’re approved, there is a five-month waiting period before benefits begin.

 8. Life insurance